rominator1983/completeModInstallationManual/README.md

     jack.filter-char = " "
     jack.self-connect-mode = allow
     jack.default-as-system = true
-    # this solves some issue with crackles.
+    # this solves some issue with crackles stemming from sample rate conversion.
     node.rate = 1/48000

-To check your current sample rate and buffer settings `pw-metadata -m -n settings` To check the sample rate of running applications run `pw-top`
+To check your current sample rate and buffer settings do `pw-metadata -m -n settings` To check the sample rate, buffer (aka 'quantum' in pipewire) and sample size/format of running applications run `pw-top`

 When running MOD all sample rates should be the same (48000) otherwise you will hear some faint but disturbing crackles.

-In `~/mod/completeModInstallationManual/runMod` you can/should set the sample rate and buffer size.
+Edit `~/mod/completeModInstallationManual/runMod` to set the sample rate and buffer size (aka 'quantum' in pipewire) too before starting MOD.
 I had no clean sound (crackles, frequency shifts) without setting those.
-Start with a higher quantum and reasonable sample rate
+Start with a higher quantum (512) and reduce until things stop working.

-    pw-metadata -n settings 0 clock.force-rate 4800
+    pw-metadata -n settings 0 clock.force-rate 48000
+    pw-metadata -n settings 0 clock.min-quantum 64
+    pw-metadata -n settings 0 clock.max-quantum 64
-    pw-metadata -n settings 0 clock.force-quantum 1024
+    pw-metadata -n settings 0 clock.force-quantum 64

 If you experience issues consult [the documentation](https://gitlab.freedesktop.org/pipewire/pipewire/-/wikis/Config-JACK?version_id=336a4cac3eaa9cdbf20d894e815336da3c34c3d6)

+# Crackles on USB device

+I use a Steinberg audio interface that is capable of very short latency.
+Without the proper audio settings this left me with very faint but audible and annoying crackles.

+I overcome this by setting the following things in `/usr/share/wireplumber/main.lua.d/50-alsa-config.lua`

+    TODO

 # Start Mod for the first time

 1. If you have multiple audio device, be sure to select the correct audio device via the Ubuntu settings